seanmfox/reactnd-project-myreads-starter/README.md

 2. Install all project dependencies with `npm install`
 3. Start the development server with `npm start`

+## How to use

+* Each book can be assigned to three shelves using the arrow icon on each book: 'currently reading', 'want to read' or 'read'.
+In addition, a book can be removed from the bookshelf by selecting 'none'.
+* Clicking the plus button will load the search page.
+Searched books can be added to the different book shelves using the arrow icon on each book.
+Note the important comment below regarding viable search terms.

 ## Dependencies

 This app has the following dependencies (contained in package.json):